xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

 1. Domain name and ability to update DNS records
 1. OKE Cluster has access to the internet
 1. Access to OCI and necissary resources to provision OKE Environment
-1. Setting the GitLab runner to privlidged mode
+1. Setting the GitLab Runner to privlidged mode

 ## Install